Krupal09/Machine-Learning-Meets-Animal-Communication/README.md

 - Food Grunt
 - Pant Grunt

-The files are in the folder, `/net/projects/scratch/winter/valid_until_31_July_2021/0-animal-communication/data_grid/Chimp_IvoryCoast/detector_train_ds_spec/` on the grid (the grid is explained in the infrastructure section), and which of the above mentioned _calls_ they contain is mentioned in the file `labelsfromfilename` in this repository.
+The .spec files are in the folder, `/net/projects/scratch/winter/valid_until_31_July_2021/0-animal-communication/data_grid/Chimp_IvoryCoast/detector_train_ds_spec/` on the grid (the grid is explained in the infrastructure section), and which of the above mentioned _calls_ they contain is mentioned in the file `labelsfromfilename` in this repository.
+Those .spec files were originally produced during training the detector, using a pipeline built for killer whale detection (i.e. orcaspot by Bergler et al. (2019)).
+The team is working on a stand-alone module to prepare the .spec of new audio files for autoencoders.

-The contents of the file are also embedded in the filename, the contents were manually verified by Rachael.
+The contents of the file (i.e. call types) are also embedded in the filename.
+The labels of the call types were manually annotated by Dr. Ammie Kalan from EVA and the 2s snippets were automatically extracted and manually verified (at noises vs. call level) by Rachael from SP.

 ### The Plan